Our staff will respond to your query promptly and provide detailed information to your questions.

 - 1 night in an Arctic Fox Glass Igloo (with private sauna, private amenities and small kitchenette).
 This night can be any of the nights during your stay.

-- Full board at the Wild Arctic Restaurant incl.
+- Half board at the Wild Arctic Restaurant incl.
 New Year's Eve gala dinner

 - Airport transfers from/to Rovaniemi Airport on days 1 and 5 (for scheduled flights).